speechki-book/speechki-open-api/flows/auto.md

 #### build -> build_in_progress

-The system completed the build process with an error, so our editors will fix problems and return book to stream.
+The system completed the prost-production process (building) with an error.
+Speechki editorial team is working on fixing issues that appeared.
+Once fixed, the text will be put back into the flow.

-How makes transition - by trigger
+The transition will be initiated by the trigger

 ---